Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 <a name="hdinsight"></a>
 #### Create the HDInsight Spark cluster

+[YC: It seems that you are creating a HDI with 10 worker nodes, that's a lot for normal Azure subscription.
+It is better to tell people ahead here.
+Otherwise they may not know why the code is failing. ]

 Our recommended method to create an HDInsight cluster uses the HDInsight Spark cluster Resource Manager template included in the "Code\01_Data_Acquisition_and_Understanding\01_HDInsight_Spark_Provisioning" subfolder of this tutorial.

 1. Choose a unique name and password for the HDInsight cluster and write them where indicated in the following command.
 Then create the cluster by issuing the following command: